ArctosDB/documentation-wiki/_documentation/permits.markdown

 ## How To

-Instructions for doing specifc tasks related to Permits in Arctos
+Instructions for doing specifc tasks related to Permits in Arctos (please note that "under construction" icons on pages indicate that the documentation may be incomplete or out-of-date):

  - How To Create a Permit](https://handbook.arctosdb.org/how_to/How-to-Create-a-Permit.html)